-Up to 80% of the population will experience this type of pain in their life, and for most people (70%) who get back pain they will recover to a large degree, although recurrences are common.
-For a smaller group of people (up to 30%) it may become distressing, persistent (lasting beyond 6-12 weeks) and disrupt many aspects of a person’s life.
+Up to 80% of the population will experience this type of pain in their life, and most people (70%) who get back pain will recover to a large degree, although recurrences are common.
+For a smaller group of people (up to 30%) it may become distressing, persistent (lasting beyond 6-12 weeks), disrupt many aspects of a person’s life and need treatment.
 This can include limitations in the ability to do activities of daily living, exercise, work and participate in social activities.
 This can be very scary and lead to anxiety and depressed mood in many people.
 This is why back pain is the leading cause of disability.
 It is important to know, that it is very rare (1-2%) for back pain to be caused by a serious health problem such as cancer, fracture, infection or inflammatory disorder.

 There are a lot of MYTHS about this type of pain including:

 ✖ It’s always a sign of tissue damage and needs urgent medical attention

 ✖ Scans are always needed to diagnose the pain

 ✖ Activities that provoke pain should always be avoided and rest is needed

 ✖ Loading your back and participating in activities like running, lifting and twisting are dangerous and can injure the back

 ✖ Experiencing this pain means your core is weak

 ✖ Back pain is caused by poor posture

 ✖ It means something is out of place and needs to be put back in

 ✖ There is nothing you can do for it as you get older

-✖ Surgery, injections and strong drugs are important to treat back pain
+✖ Surgery, injections and strong drugs are important for back pain treatment

 The FACTS about back pain often surprise people.
 These include:

-✔ Back pain is the leading cause of disability – it can ruin lives but it doesn’t need to if you seek back pain treatment!
+✔ Back pain is the leading cause of disability – it can ruin lives, but it doesn’t need to if you seek back pain treatment!

 ✔ It is rarely linked to serious tissue damage or life threatening disease